alecbiela/abwd-model-viewer/README.md

 This project contains code derived from the ConcreteCMS project, which is distributed under the MIT license.
 See `NOTICE.txt` for further information.
 [View CCMS License](https://github.com/concretecms/concretecms/blob/master/LICENSE.TXT)

+The model viewer web component is Copyright 2024 Google, distributed under the Apache License, version 2.0.
+This project is in no way affiliated with, nor endorsed by, Google or its subsidiaries.
+[View Model Viewer License](https://github.com/google/model-viewer/blob/master/LICENSE)